softpak/HOSE/README.md

 *     wetp-core-multiple:1(default) #Using threads that are multiple by the numbers of your cpu cores.
 If your cpu has 2 cores.
 It will use 2 threads to calculate EntityTicks.
 Set it to 10 will use 20 threads.

 ####Issues
 *     Some plugins will cause null pointer exception.
-It is beacause some entities were destroyed before excute.
-It does not matter if it does not cause the server shoutdown immediatly
+It is beacause some entities were destroyed before excuting.
+It does not matter if it does not cause the server shoutdown immediatly.
+*     Still need a lot of work to do.

 #[贊助(NTD)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UMV8PH8TDHSCY)
 #[Donate(USD)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FYUVSZYQBPXF2)